Residence Life Handbook

 • Inspections will be conducted with Physical Resources team after student departure.
 Further damages charges may be assessed.

-• Students may appeal any damage charge to the Director/Assistant Director of Residence Life.
+• Students may appeal any damage charge to the Assistant Director of Residence Life.

 • Official transcripts will be delayed until settlement is made.